 Cargill may be private, but it's highly visible.
-The agribusiness giant, the largest private corporation in the US, has operations in some 65 countries.
-It has five business units -- Agriculture Services (customized farm services and products); Food Ingredients and Applications (food and beverage ingredients, and meat and poultry products); Industrial; Origination and Processing (commodity origination, processing, marketing and distribution); Risk Management and Financial (risk management and financial solutions); and Industrial (salt, steel, and fertilizer).
+The agribusiness giant, the largest private corporation in the US, has operations in 67 countries.
+It has four business units -- Agriculture Nutrition & Protein (customized farm services and products); Food Ingredients and Applications (food and beverage ingredients, and meat and poultry products); Industrial; Origination and Processing (commodity origination, processing, marketing and distribution); and Industrial & Financial Services (physical products and risk management).
 Cargill's customers include food, beverage, industrial, pharmaceutical, and personal care product makers, as well as farmers and food service providers.

 Cargill is diversifying its products portfolio and reaching new geographic markets through a combination of acquisitions and joint ventures.
-Indeed, Cargill in fiscal 2013 invested $3.4 billion (down from more than $4 billion the year before) in its businesses: with the largest share directed toward a global round of new and expanded facilities.
-Notably, Cargill began operations at a poultry complex in China's Anhai province; another poultry plant in Russia; and additional capacity in Thailand.
+The company has invested more than $3 billion to build major food and agricultural facilities in 13 countries ti improve distribution.
+Project include a poultry complex in China's Anhai province; another poultry plant in Russia; and additional capacity in Thailand.
 China was the site of several investments in liquid sweeteners and specialty fats.
+In Indonesia thecompany opened a cocoa processing facility.
 Cargill also began construction of a feed mill in South Korea.
 Back in the US, Cargill is closing beef-processing plants as the domestic supply of cattle shrinks.
 In June 2014, Cargill Beef announced plans to shutter a beef-processing plant in Wisconsin, after idling a plant in Plainview, Texas in 2013.
 The company has six remaining beef-processing plants in the US.

-Also in 2013, Cargill formed a joint flour-milling venture with ConAgra and farmer-owned cooperative CHS.
-The three partners are combining their flour-milling operations to form Ardent Mills, the largest flour miller in North America, with annual sales of more than $4 billion.
+Cargill formed a joint flour-milling venture with ConAgra and farmer-owned cooperative CHS.
+The three partners combined their flour-milling operations to form Ardent Mills, the largest flour miller in North America, with annual sales of more than $4 billion.
 Cargill owns 44% of the venture.
 The Justice Department has told Cargill and ConAgra that they must sell four flour mills to resolve anticompetition concerns that their joint venture will lead to higher flour prices.

 Typically, acquisitions make up about a third of Cargill's growth, but ultralow interest rates and lofty valuations suppressed the company's appetite for acquisitions in fiscal 2013.